tsssss/geopack/README.md

 ## Usage

-Here is a short example on how to import the package and call functions.
+Here is a short example of importing the package and call functions.
 A detailed explanation of all functions is listed in the next section.

 ```python
 from geopack import geopack, t89